A Sufficient Statistic for Influence in Structured Multiagent Environments: Best Responses and Local-Form Models

 GFBRMs allow an agent~$i$ to compute a best-response policy against the fixed policies $\jpolG{\excl i}$ of the other agents.
 A difficulty here is that agent~$i$ needs to reason about many state factors as well as the internal state (the action-observation history) of the other agents.
 That is, drawing an analogy to human interactions, it is like in a simple collaborative task (e.g., carrying a table), we would need to reason over the inner working of our collaborator's brain, as well as over the sequence of images that he or she perceives.
 Clearly, such an approach is infeasible in general.
 To make a step in the direction to overcome this problem, here we introduce \emph{local-form models (LFMs)} which restrict the set of state factors that each agent primarily cares about, and eliminates the dependence on the AOH of other agents.

 \paragraph{Local States}

-An LFM augments an fPOSG with a function that provides a description of each agent's \emph{local state}.
-Local state descriptions comprise potentially overlapping subsets of state factors that will allow us to decompose an agent's best-response computation from the global state.
+An LFM augments an fPOSG with a function that provides a description of each agent\textquoteright s \emph{local state}, i.e., the set of variables that each agent will model as part of its local problem.\footnote{Note that the word `local' does not need to imply any form of spatial proximity.
+For instance, in \<housesearch> the agent might model its own location (which is spatial), and whether the target has been found (not spatial).} Local state descriptions comprise potentially overlapping subsets of state factors that will allow us to decompose an agent\textquoteright s best-response computation from the global state.
 We start with some definitions.